 The mission of the Youth Mentoring Program is to provide opportunities for youth by instilling within them a sense of purpose, responsibility, accountability and ethics for personal development and in preparation for future healthcare careers.
 The program offers career exploration for students who are in grade 9 and above.
 Students participate in a wide range of group activities, and “shadow” individuals whose jobs they may be interested in pursuing, and attend career workshops at the Health System.
 The Program served approximately 45 students in FY 2007.

-The Health System is committed to giving back to the community by supporting the many organizations that are already working so hard to improve community health.
+The Health System is committed to giving back to the community by supporting the many organizations that are already working diligently to improve community health.
 As such, we provide services and staff to organizations and events including the American Heart Walk, the American Cancer Society, the Hemophilia Foundation of Michigan, the March of Dimes, the Juvenile Diabetes Foundation, the American Diabetes Association and the United Way.
 In addition, we donate medical support and supplies to community clinics and organizations.